McBaine Water Treatment Plant improvement project

 Does the project include addressing security issues to the wells and pumps to prevent unauthorized access to critical infrastructure?

-Steven Sapp asked about 1 year ago
+Steven Sapp asked over 1 year ago

 That is currently being addressed